-- 1. High School GPA of 2.0 or higher - 2.
-SAT/ACT scores of 860/18 or higher - 3.
-Ranked in upper half of graduating class - (2) With an official high school equivalency diploma - (3) Those entering from another college or university\ - 1.
+1. High School GPA of 2.0 or higher

+- 2. SAT/ACT scores of 860/18 or higher - 3.
+Ranked in upper half of graduating class - (2) With an official high school equivalency diploma - (3) Those entering from another college or university - 1.
 With fewer than 24 attempted semester credits, official college transcripts and either a. or b. - a.
 Official high school transcript, showing graduation date (must meet 2 out of 3 criteria): - 1) High School GPA of 2.0 or higher - 2) SAT/ACT scores of 860/18 or higher - 3) Ranked in the upper half of graduating class - b.
 Those entering with a high school equivalency diploma - 1) Official credentials from GED, HiSET or TASC - 2) SAT/ACT scores of 860/18 or higher OR tests for placement if no scores are available - 2.
-With 24 or more attempted semester credits must have a college GPA of 2.0 or higher. - \Students who are on suspension at their most recent college or University will be considered for probationary admission only. - (1) Concurrent Enrollment, Non-Degree Seeking, and Audit - a.
-Concurrent Enrollment (must meet all 4 criteria) - 1.
-Application form - 2.
-SAT/ACT score of 860/18 or higher - 3.
-Minimum of junior class high school standing - 4.
-High School GPA of 2.5 or higher - b.
-Non-Degree Seeking and Audit - 1.
-Application form - 2.
-Non-degree seeking students may take up to 9 credit hours before submitting formal admission documentation. - 3.
-Students desiring to audit a Nursing course must petition the Nursing Faculty Council for approval before enrolling.
+With 24 or more attempted semester credits must have a college GPA of 2.0 or higher.

+Students who are on suspension at their most recent college or University will be considered for probationary admission only.

+(1) Non-Degree Seeking and Audit

+- a.
+Non-Degree Seeking and Audit - 1) Application form - 2) Non-degree seeking students may take up to 9 credit hours before submitting formal admission documentation. - 3) Students desiring to audit a Nursing course must petition the Nursing Faculty Council for approval before enrolling.